 The most common application of iterative design is rapid prototyping in software development, manufacturing, and engineering, but it occurs in many industries.
 Here are a few examples.

 How often do you shop online and get a notification that the latest version of the product is now available?
 Iterative design is a staple of product development because companies can continue to improve upon a successful product while generating steady revenue from earlier models.
 At the same time, they receive ongoing feedback from the models currently on the market and gain direction on what features or improvements to make.

 Metrics drive marketing.
 Instead of relying on assumptions, marketers model different aspects of the customer journey and use what they learn to repeatedly test various design factors.
 For example, marketers develop multiple versions of an ad, headline, or landing page and conduct A/B testing until they find the iterations that work best.

 Behavioral therapy comes in many forms, all of which share a common feature: they depend on a continual cycle of research, feedback loops, and experimentation.
 Therapists design an initial treatment based on psychological research and information they’ve collected about a patient.
 Then, they implement the treatment, record ongoing feedback from the client, make observations, and adjust the treatment based on the patient’s progress.

 What is a prototype, and why is it useful?

 A prototype is an early version of the design.
-It should be quick, easy, and cheap to create – even a sketch of a wireframe will do.
-It’s especially useful when the client’s brief is fuzzy, or there are several ideas floating around.
+It should be quick, easy, and cheap to create — even a sketch of a wireframe will do.
+Prototypes are especially useful when the client brief is vague or several ideas are floating around.